evmos/evmos/x/vesting/spec/07_clients.md

 **`update-vesting-funder`**

-Allows users to update the funder of an existent ClawbackVestingAccount.
-Must be requested by the original funder address (--from).
+Allows users to update the funder of an existent `ClawbackVestingAccount`.
+Must be requested by the original funder address (`--from`).
 To perform this action, the user needs to provide two arguments:

 1. the new funder address
 2. the vesting account address